datawire/reference-infrastructure-fabric/README.md

 #### Invoke Kops to generate the Terraform template for Kubernetes

 Kops takes in a bunch of parameters and generates a Terraform template that can be used to create a new cluster.
-This is the command we need:
+The below command only generates the Terraform template it does not affect your existing infrastructure.

 ```bash
 kops create cluster \